KhronosGroup/glTF/specification/2.0/README.md

 All implementations should use the same calculations for the BRDF inputs.
 Implementations of the BRDF itself can vary based on device performance and resource constraints.
 See [appendix](#appendix-a) for more details on the BRDF calculations.

-Todo: Add Transparency.
-Needed to explain what to do with Alpha channel.

 <a name="additionalmaps"></a>
 ### Additional maps